-Recent accounting pronouncements - In August 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standard Update ("ASU") No. 2016-14 "Not-for-Profit Entities: Presentation of Financial Statements for Not-for-Profit Entities."
+Recent accounting pronouncements - In August 2016, the FASB issued ASU No. 2016-14 "Not-for-Profit Entities: Presentation of Financial Statements for Not-for-Profit Entities."
 The ASU is intended to improve identified issues about the current financial reporting for Not-for-Profits.
 This ASU is effective for annual financial statements issued for fiscal years beginning after December 15, 2017, and for interim periods within fiscal years beginning after December 15, 2018.
 Early application is permitted.
-Management is currently evaluating the impact of this pronouncement.
+Management has not determined the impact of this pronouncement.

 In February 2016, the FASB issued FASB ASU No. 2016-02 "Leases."
 The ASU is intended to increase transparency and comparability between organizations recognizing lease assets and liabilities by recognizing lease assets and lease liabilities on the balance sheet and increasing the related disclosures.
 For non-public entities, the effective date will be effective for annual reporting periods beginning after December 15, 2019, and interim periods within annual periods beginning after December 15, 2020.
 Early application is permitted.
-Management is currently evaluating the impact of this pronouncement.
+Management has not determined the impact of this pronouncement.